 One of the group office’s key roles is to establish and maintain relationships with ministers and their advisers.
 This includes supporting our lead members in lobbying on specific issues, pieces of legislation and policy proposals, and securing the attendance of ministers and other leading politicians at Conservative group meetings or corporate LGA events.

 In summary, the work of the group office includes the following core activities:

-- acting as a secretariat to and arranging the appointment of Conservative councillors to LGA governance bodies
+- acting as a secretariat to, and arranging the appointment of, Conservative councillors who serve on LGA governance bodies

 - working closely with ministers and their advisers as well as the CCA and CCHQ

 - shaping the LGA’s corporate campaigns, policy, media, and public affairs work in line with the direction given by the political leadership of the group

 - offering advice and guidance to individual councillors and Conservative council groups on policy and legal issues

 - producing an annual report to inform members of our activities